connorlbark/SideriaAudioLib/README.md

 - Set Debug profile with default toolchain output to `debug/`
 - Download arm toolchain for Daisy
-- Create new Arm-based toolchain with `arm-none-eabi-gcc` and `arm-non-eabi-g++`
-- Create new CMake profile using the arm-based compilers, with the CMake flag `-DCMAKE_TOOLCHAIN_FILE=arm-gcc-toolchain.cmake`.
+- Create new CMake profile with the CMake flag `-DCMAKE_TOOLCHAIN_FILE=/Users/connorbarker/code/sideria/SideriaAudioLib/external/libDaisy/cmake/toolchains/stm32h750xx.cmake`.
 This will make sure CMake knows how to use the arm compiler properly.
 - Set CMake profile's output to `debug-arm`

+Now, running the cmake build profiles should work fine.

+Once those build, you can start working on the building the projects based on the daisy.
+- Make sure all git submodules are fetched
+- Compile libDaisy - `cd external/libDaisy; make all`
+- Compile DaisySP - `cd external/DaisySP; make all`
+- Compile the desired project `cd projects/X-daisy; make all`